December 15, 2017

 This issue features interviews with alumni who have gone on to distinguished careers in academia.
 Our undergraduate alumnus, Herb Morris, is a professor emeritus in the Department of Philosophy and the School of Law, and was Dean of Humanities in UCLA’s College of Letters and Sciences.
 Our graduate alumna is Amy Kind, who is a professor in the Department of Philosophy at Claremont McKenna College.

 We also include interviews with three faculty members: Calvin Normore, our specialist in medieval philosophy, who has just been named the first Brian P. Copenhaver Professor of Philosophy; Josh Armstrong, who works in philosophy of language, philosophy of mind, and cognitive science; and Barbara Herman, the Gloria and Paul Griffin Professor of Philosophy, who works on ethics, Kant, and political philosophy.
-We also get the perspectives of one of our current graduate students, Gabbrielle Johnson, who won the university’s 2016-17 Distinguished Teaching Award, and we include highlights from interviews with current undergraduates: Helen Lee, Jonathan Rogness, Pary Townson, Elena Pogosova, and Edwin Lemus.
+We also get the perspectives of one of our current graduate students, Gabbrielle Johnson, who won the university’s 2016-17 Distinguished Teaching Award, and we include highlights from interviews with current undergraduates: Helen Lee, Jonathan Rogness, Pary Townson, and Elena Pogosova.

 The generous support of our alumni and friends helps to make possible the education and the activities of these students.
 Whether through tutoring our students, helping our graduates find a career path, or donating to our programs, lectures, and the reading room, you help allow us to make philosophical thinking available to a wide range of people.
 We’re very grateful for your support.